asylunatic/TACOS/TACOS_Report.md

 ### Augmented 17 epochs

 At this point in time, we wanted to see whether using data augmentation could improve the predictions of our model.
 We had seen that for DeepLab, random cropping alone did not help to improve the results much.
 Therefore, we added more augmentations: additive Gaussian noise, Gaussian blur, a horizontal flip (applied with probability 0.5) and a vertical flip (applied with probability 0.5).
 These augmentations are also used by the authors of TACO in their own implementation of Mask R-CNN, and correspond to variations you would also expect to see ‘in the wild’.
-Figure [X] shows an augmented and a non-augmented version of an image.
+Figure 10 shows an augmented and a non-augmented version of an image.

 ![An augmented image/mask pair.](figs/data_aug.png "An augmented image/mask pair.")